Search

 Terms will be implied by these statutes into B2B contracts for the sale of goods or the supply of services (including into Terms and Conditions).
 The statutes also provide where (if at all) these implied terms can be excluded or limited by the express terms of the contract.

-The guidance notes which accompany our template Terms and Conditions explain this subject in more detail in the context of the applicable form of template Terms and Conditions.
+The guidance notes which accompany our template Terms and Conditions include further explanation of this subject in more detail in the context of the applicable form of template Terms and Conditions.

 What are exclusion clauses or liability limitation clauses?